What’s the difference between a CV and a resume?

 Which one do I need?

-Most jobs in the private sector and non-profit organizations in the United States will ask for a resume.
-Applications for federal government positions should include a federal résumé.
+Most jobs in the private sector, government, and non-profit organizations in the United States will ask for a resume.
 Faculty application packets require a CV.

-If you are applying for a nonacademic research-oriented position, an administrative job at a university, or a community college position, it is possible that you will want to use a hybrid document that is a cross between a resume and a CV.
-In these instances, you may create a two-page document that provides more information than the typical resume (such as research experience, recent publications, etc.) but is still much shorter than a CV.
+If you are applying for a nonacademic research-oriented position, an administrative job at a university, or a community college position, it is possible that you will want to include information traditionally found on a CV, but in a document that is no more than two pages.

 Get Personalized Career Coaching